 brimming with memorabilia.
 The nearby Hector Pieterson Memorial & Museum graphically documents the history of the 1976 Soweto Uprisings.

-Take a preconception-shattering Soweto Bicycle Tour around friendly Soweto, with a local guide - including some of the, thankfully now few, remaining 'informal' (shanty) settlements.
+Take a preconception-shattering bicycle tour with Lebo's Soweto Backpackers around friendly Soweto, with a local guide - including some of the, thankfully now few, remaining 'informal' (shanty) settlements.

 TO BOOZE 'N BOP

-Joburg might not be quite as much a 'gay destination' as its southern sister, Cape Town, but - quite apart from
+Joburg might not be quite as much a gay destination as its southern sister Cape Town.
+They do however have two pride festivals each year:

 Johannesburg by night.
 Courtesy: South Africa Tourism.